Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 }
 ```
-But we can declare a method to ive a specific type of value back to the caller
+But we can declare a method to a specific type of value back to the caller

 ``` java
  int giveSecret() {